MrP01/BatteryModelling/README.md

 ### Week 2:

 - Tuesday: first meeting with Robert
-- Write a code to solve the ODE with "i" profile as input
+- Write code to solve the ODE with a current profile as input
 - Derive equations (fitting or approximate functions) for all variables to be included in the code later
 - write the exact solution of the equation by hand (check if code solution is similar)
 - find out how usually input is given and find a few input profiles that are interesting to examine

-### Week 1:
+### Week 3:

+## Repository Structure and Setup:

+... to be defined

+To use and sustain a Python virtual environment, install [poetry](https://python-poetry.org/), which works with the `pyproject.toml` file.